functionguyy/technical_art/C_tutorials/c_variables.md

 C program and also learn how use variables

 ## What is a variable in C?
-A variable in C is a symbolic name for a specific storage location on the hard drive or any memory device attached to the machine running your program.
+In C, a variable is a symbolic name that represents a particular storage location on the hard drive or any memory device connected to the machine executing your program.

-According to Wikipedia, a symbol is a mark, sign, or word that indicates, signifies, or is understood as representing an idea, object, or relationship.

-In other words, a variable indicates a storage location.

 > “In C, all variables must be declared before they are used, usually at the
 > beginning of the function before any executable statements.” – K & R